DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 			- It was broken in commit "Reworked Settings GUI initalization " (12d964a) 2023-07-13, in the file `pkl_gui_settings.ahk`.
 		- Fixed a Layout Selector bug that would allow an invalid KbdType to show up if another LayType had that KbdType.
 		- Any LayDir not starting with the LayMain's 3LA (usually the 3 first letters) is not shown in the Layout Selector anymore.
-	- Added the Graphite layout by Richard Davison alias 'stronglytyped'.
-Also a keymap-friendly Graphite-HB variant (no shift state changes).